-In times of economic downturn and recession, company fraud is a crime that always increases, making it one of the major risks facing businesses today.
+Company Fraud In times of economic downturn and recession, and again through growth, is a crime that always increases, making it one of the major risks facing businesses today.
 All companies, from small enterprises with a handful of employees to large multinational corporations, are vulnerable to fraud in the workplace.
 In addition, technological advances mean those who may be tempted to commit fraud have a diverse set of tools at their disposal.
 A scary reality for many companies.

 Types of Fraud